onesimus-systems/sysreporter/README.md

 Commands:

 - `run` - Run a full report and email if enabled
-- `show` - Show reports that will be ran
+- `show` - Show enabled and disabled reports
 - `enable` - Enable a set of reports `report.sh enable 41` or `report.sh enable apache`
 - `disable` - Disable a set of reports, same syntax as enable
 - `help` - Show usage